custom-components/ble_monitor/info.md

 - LYWSDCGQ
  (round body, segment LCD, broadcasts temperature, humidity and battery, about 20 readings per minute)

 - LYWSD02
  (rectangular body, E-Ink, broadcasts temperature and humidity, about 20 readings per minute, no battery info)

 - CGG1
  (round body, E-Ink, broadcasts temperature, humidity and battery, about 20 readings per minute)

 - HHCCJCY01
  (MiFlora, broadcasts temperature, moisture, illuminance, conductivity, 1 reading per minute, no battery info with firmware v3.2.1)

+- HHCCPOT002
+ (FlowerPot, RoPot, broadcasts moisture and conductivity, 1 reading per minute, no battery info...)

- *The amount of actually received data is highly dependent on the reception conditions (like distance and electromagnetic ambiance), readings numbers are indicated for good RSSI (Received Signal Strength Indicator) of about -70dBm till -75dBm.*
+ *The amount of actually received data is highly dependent on the reception conditions (like distance and electromagnetic ambiance), readings numbers are indicated for good RSSI (Received Signal Strength Indicator) of about -75 till -70dBm.*

 ## HOW TO INSTALL